open-sauced/docs/docs/introduction.md

 Our mission is to:

 - **Empower maintainers and teams**: Track and showcase your contributions and projects, connect with contributors, collaborate with your team, and gain insights into your open source projects.
-- **Support Contributors**: Showcase your contributions, tell your story, connect with new projects and other contributors, and gain insights into your open source journey.
+- **Support contributors**: Showcase your contributions, tell your story, connect with new projects and other contributors, and gain insights into your open source journey.
-- [**Highlight Success**](../docs/features/highlights.md): Showcase your contributions with our Shareable Highlights, inspiring others to embark on their open-source journey.
+- [**Highlight success**](../docs/features/highlights.md): Showcase your contributions with our shareable Highlights, inspiring others to embark on their open source journey.
 - [**Unlock Insights**](../docs/features/insights.md): Understand the health of your project, track contributions, and make data-driven decisions with OpenSauced Insights.